zen-d-wall/dmdb-app/README.md

 ## Source

-All the data and content seeing in the DMDB app comes from The Movie Databse (TMDB) API.
+All the data and content seeing in the DMDB app comes from The Movie Databse (TMDB) API: https://developer.themoviedb.org/reference/intro/getting-started